hug33k/FreeMobileSMS/README.md

     You can enable the service in your [Free Mobile panel](https://mobile.free.fr/moncompte/)
 * 500 : Server not available
     You have to try later.

+##Want to use this service with an other Python project?

+You just have to reuse the FreeeMobileSMS class, it is easy to use ;)